jaymarichua/youtube-metadata/README.md

-# literate-meme
+# youtube-metadata
-Another collection of metadata, this time on youtube videos featuring artists.
+An example CSV file with metadata referring to youtube videos.